garbados/eliza-js/readme.md

 # Lizbeth

-A CLI and `require`-able library for using the [Robotic Rogerian Therapist, ELIZA](http://en.wikipedia.org/wiki/ELIZA).
+A CLI for using the [Robotic Rogerian Therapist, ELIZA](http://en.wikipedia.org/wiki/ELIZA).

 ## As a CLI